 July 20th 2020 – Face masks are now obligatory for everyone over the age of 11 to wear in any indoor public space.
 The government states to use your initiative on this, but these spaces do include shops, banks, libraries, sports facilities, temporary structures such as marquees, and covered seating areas.
 This is a strict new government guideline, and you will be fined 135 euros for not wearing a mask.

 Ski resorts are mostly open for summer skiing, biking and hiking as usual.
 Wearing a mask is compulsory from the queues and throughout the ski lift journey for people over 11 years old.
 There is no limit on the number of skiers on the glacier at the moment and hydro alcoholic gel is available at the start and finish of the lifts.

 If you fancy some summer skiing on a glacier or working on your tan from the Panoramic sundeck, then keep an eye on the Tignes website for lift schedules more in resort news.
 Or alternatively, check out the glacier webcam in Val d’Isère to keep a closer eye on the snow conditions.

 Schools, restaurants, shops, and leisure facilities are now all open in Switzerland.
 Due to their early lockdown, cases are falling rapidly with just over 300 active cases for the whole country.
-They have reopened their borders, but be aware if you are arriving from a highly infected country, you may be subject to a temperature check upon arrival.

 Many of the ski resorts are open for summer, and business is returning to usual.
 Check out Verbier’s website for the latest in resort information.
 We absolutely love the Alps during the summer as there’s plenty of adventures to be had.